bluesillybeard/Pinc/readme.md

     - Microsoft are the good guys for once, creating Dozen so engines that use Vulkan can run on Xbox.
 Props to Microsoft for not being a jerk.
 - Nintendo switch
     - There seems to be a lack of info on how this could be done.
+- Wayland, a very low priority because XWayland exists

 ## Planned supported platforms in the far future
 None of these are going to be implemented any time soon - if ever.
 - Playstation 4/5
     - their custom proprietary grahpics API will make this difficult as this library is open source and WILL NOT support the existence of closed source components.
 Sorry playstation developers, your platform is fundamentally incompatible with the open source model.
-    - I've heard they support Vulkan, but their NDA makes it hard to find things out
+    - I've heard they support Vulkan, but their NDA makes it hard to get any information
 - BSD
     - BSD might already work (due to X11), however it is not tested.
 - Haiku
+    - They have an X11 compatibility layer so I'm not too worried at the moment

+## Other planned features
+- ability to access native API interactions and convert native objects to/from pinc objects
+    - there are a LOT of these - X display, windows, events, input contexts, colormap, glX context and related objects, the list goes on and on and on.

 ## Next steps for this library - not nessesarily in order
 - X11
-    - The last revision to the header was in 1997.
-I think there won't be any problems running on older systems.
+    - literally just copying GLFW's usage of X11
 - Create the graphics API
     - Refer to [include/readme.md](./include/readme.md)
 - OpenGL 2.1